tawesoft/untrusted.py/README.md

 assert untrusted.normal(unnormalised) == untrusted.normal(normalised)
 assert normalised == untrusted.normal(unnormalised) / html.escape
 ```

+Values are normalised to NFD internally on input and normalised to NFC on output.

 `html.escape` sees the internal NFD representation, but its return value is
 then normalised to NFC.